Muminwilmer/normal-slotmachine/README.md

 # Automated Account Creation and Email Verification Guide

-This guide walks you through the steps to create accounts, retrieve email verification links, and automatically play games to win prizes.
-Follow these steps carefully.

 ## 1. Replace the Email in the Account Creation Script

-First, replace the placeholder email in the account creation script with your email address.
-This will ensure that the verification emails are sent to you.
+First, replace the placeholder email in the create-account.js file with your email address.
+This is the email you want the verification codes to be sent to + your winnings later

 # Bookmarklet to Extract Email Verification Links